afrischk/afrischk.github.io/_posts/2019-01-12-How-To-Become-A-Hacker.md

 The author gives nice introductions into memory segmentation, command-line debugging and assembler code and then dives deep into exploitation techniques.

 The last thing I have identified to be very important when evolving your hacking skills is to be up to date with vulnerabilities in existing software.
-I was using (SecurityTracker)(https://securitytracker.com/) to get a weekly vulnerability report, but unfortunately they discontinued the delivery of the free alerts.
+I was using the [SecurityTracker](https://securitytracker.com/) alert to get a weekly vulnerability report, but unfortunately they discontinued the delivery of the free alerts.
 So I need an alternative soon.

 ### Key Takeaways